Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    go

 The task ``fluxscale`` is performed again on both the solutions with the same parameters and flux calibrator field used earlier in fluxscale and save the solutions which will be used to transfer the final bandpass solutions to all fields, including the target field.
-Note that this step is skipped for tutorial data set as there are no phase calibrators.

 .. code-block::

    tget fluxscale
-   caltable='caltables/gainsol int.apcal'
-   fluxtable='caltables/gainsol int.fcal'
+   caltable='caltables/gainsol_int.apcal'
+   fluxtable='caltables/gainsol_int.fcal'
    go
-   caltable='caltables/gainsol 2m.apcal'
-   fluxtable='caltables/gainsol 2m.fcal'
+   caltable='caltables/gainsol_2m.apcal'
+   fluxtable='caltables/gainsol_2m.fcal'
    go

-The bandpass calibration solutions are found using all (if phase calibrator was also used in inital bandpass, else only flux calibrators are used) the calibrator fields :
+The bandpass calibration solutions are found using all (if phase calibrator was also used in initial bandpass, else only flux calibrators are used) the calibrator fields :

 .. code-block::

    tget bandpass
    inp
-   vis='0311.ms'
-   field='0'
+   vis='1543+480.ms'
+   field='0,1'
    combine=''
-   refant='C00'
+   refant='E03'
    minsnr=5.0
    gaintable=['caltables/delay.kcal','caltables/gainsol_int.apcal']
-   caltable='caltables/bandpass_final.bcal'
+   caltable='caltables/bandpass_finalint.bcal'
    go

 The solutions are applied to all fields, including the target: